-I have been practicing yoga for many years — Bikram yoga in particular.
-I even write a blog about it which you can read here if you are interested.
-I love yoga because it is a quiet exercise — no booming music in the background to drown out the teacher’s voice.
+I have been practicing yoga for many years—Bikram yoga in particular.
+I love yoga because it is a quiet exercise—no booming music in the background to drown out the teacher’s voice.
 And Bikram yoga uses the same sequence of postures each time, so I can always follow along in class, even if the teacher happens to be a mumbler.

 My yoga practice is important to me.
 It strengthens my body to help ward off hearing loss exhaustion, and calms my mind so I can better cope with the frustrations of my hearing loss.
 But meditation had always eluded me.

 I became interested in meditation a few years ago because of its well-known health benefits like improved focus and an enhanced ability to ignore distractions.
 I thought it might help me in similar ways to my yoga practice, but what I didn’t expect was its profound effect on my tinnitus.

 I had tried various types of guided meditation—different smartphone apps mostly—but nothing stuck, until I attended a yoga retreat in August at a beautiful Zen Center.
 The days were filled with yoga and hiking, but in the early mornings, we had the opportunity to meditate with the monks in residence.
 Something finally struck a chord.

 The meditation was quiet.
 It was peaceful.
 There was nothing much to do, other than sit silently in the meditation posture and clear your mind.
 Easier said than done, but worth the effort.
 As I became more practiced, I found it to be wonderfully relaxing and eerily silent.
 When I was meditating, my tinnitus would cease.
 When I was done, it would return.
 This remained true as I continued meditating at home after the retreat.